 Monitor compilation errors

-Open the TypeScript tool window ( ) and switch to the Compile errors tab.
+In the TypeScript tool window ( ), switch to the Compile errors tab.

 The tab lists all the compilation errors detected in the chosen scope.
 This list is not affected by changes you make to your code and is updated only when you invoke compilation manually again.